Danville, KY Arts & Culture

 Those interested in Civil War history should visit Perryville Battlefield, the site of one of the bloodiest battles of the war.
 The battlefield today is home to a park and visitors center that is open year round, while the battle is commemorated each October.
 Other interesting Civil War-related sites include Danville National Cemetery and McDowell Park near Centre College, which features a statue in memory of the Confederate States of America.
 While in Perryville, tour historic Merchant's Row, the oldest original commercial district still standing.

-For accommodations with historic flair, The Farm is an old working plantation transformed into a bed-and-breakfast where guests can explore the full agricultural experience by working with farm animals.
-Newer properties for overnight stays include Stay Over Danville and the Bowman Bungalow.
+For a place to stay with historic flair, The Farm is an old working plantation transformed into a bed-and-breakfast where guests can explore the full agricultural experience by working with farm animals.
+Other interesting accommodations include Stay Over Danville, the Bowman Bungalow and The Cottage Bed & Breakfast.

 Events and Festivals